 1. Visit an Indoor Climbing or Bouldering Gym.

-Visit the world’s largest bouldering gym, a 50,000 square foot facility, for a unique rock climbing experience without a rope or a harness.
+Get a serious workout at the Austin Bouldering Project, the world’s largest bouldering gym.
 There is no minimum age for kids who want to give bouldering a try.
 If they can walk, they can hop on a wall and scamper up!
 The floor is padded to protect climbers who take a tumble.
 For a more traditional rock climbing experience, check out Crux Climbing Center or Austin Rock Gym.

 Located in East Austin's Mueller community, the 40,000 square foot Thinkery is equal parts science and technology center and children’s museum.
-Focusing on STEAM learning – science, technology, engineering, art, and math – the unique museum offers eight interactive exhibit galleries, each hosting a variety of engaging activities.
-A veritable wonderland of hands-on exploration, the two-story red building beckons builders, makers, and artists of all ages to come and learn through play.
-Community Night, held Wednesdays from 4-8 p.m., offers admission is by donation.
-To see when you can visit other Austin museums for free, head over here.
+Focusing on STEAM learning – science, technology, engineering, art and math – the unique museum offers eight interactive exhibit galleries, each hosting a variety of engaging activities.
+A veritable wonderland of hands-on exploration, the two-story red building beckons builders, makers and artists of all ages to come and learn through play.

 Pinballz boasts the largest selection of arcade games in Texas, with more than 150 pinball machines spread out across three locations.
 Parents can grab a beer and introduce their kids to pins, or indulge in all sorts of arcade games, both new and classic.
 The newest location in North Austin offers a full restaurant and bar, while the Original Pinballz Arcade is B.Y.O.B.